bastienbosser/raspberry_project/README.md

 This solution is proposed by a group of students in the CyberSecurity Classroom (2019) of the Engineering School called "ISEN Yncrea Méditerranée" at Toulon (France).
 The team is composed of BOSC Virginie, BOSSER Bastien, RIGAUX Thomas, SODA Théo and VALLAURI Mélissa.
-All this tutorial is a result of our project.
+This whole tutorial is the result of our project.

 ## Why Raspberry Pi?